-The Packr Commuter is a special backpack – along with a couple of main compartments, some smaller pockets and adjustable straps, you’ll find something unique.
+The Packr Commuter is a special backpack – along with a couple of main compartments, some smaller pockets and adjustable straps, you’ll find something unique that you can also find in SBP’s range of Victron inverters.
 The front of the case is actually a flexible solar panel, and it’s hooked up to a small battery inside that’ll charge your smartphone or tablet over USB.
 But does it work – and does this cool inclusion make for a better backpack?
 Let’s find out in the review below.

 The first thing you’ll notice about this backpack is the solar cell on the front.
 It’s made from a flexible material, allowing it to be bended and absorb hits without breaking.
 According to the maker’s website, an American reviewer* shot it and ran it over with his truck and it still worked.
 Once the sticker on this is removed, it looks fairly ordinary.